Blink vs Ring: what are the differences between Amazon's cams?

 Ring is best known for its video doorbells, but the security firm has expanded to offer a range of complementary security cameras.
 Prices are higher than for Blink products, and you’ll need to subscribe to one of Ring's Protect plans if you want to store recorded footage, but the hardware is more versatile and offers several potentially important extra features.

 While Amazon owns both companies, Blink and Ring are quite different prospects.
-Both are worth considering if you’re looking to set up security cameras in and/or outside your home, but it's likely that one system will suit you better than the other – so let’s dig into what each offers.
+Both are worth considering if you’re looking to set up security cameras in and/or outside your home, but it's likely that one system will suit you better than the other – so let’s dig into what each offers – and with Amazon Prime Day just around the corner you can expect to see cut-price deals on most of the products featured here.

 Pricing: Blink